s-mcdonald/NeonVoid/README.md

 > **Pre alpha:** This project is in active development and does not yet have a stable release.

-An attempt at a OGL C++ retro game(/engine).
+My first GameEngine written in C++ with support for various rendering API.

 NeonVoid is a side project I'm currently developing.
-It's intended to be both a game and a game engine, inspired by 80s arcade games.
-My goal is to create a framework that makes building retro-style games fun, simple with clean code.
-Additionally, if the project evolves, I plan to incorporate advanced features like HDR and Bloom effects to enhance the visual experience.
+It's intended to be both a game and a game engine, inspired by 80s arcade space invaders type games.
+My goal is to create a framework that makes building retro-style "Space Invaders" type games.
-A real-time scene editor using Imgui to build scenes and levels.

 ### Build System

-Then run build script (depending on if you are running Windows or a Linux system, choose the script wisely).
+The current Build system is CMake using the CMakeList.txt to structure the projects.
+I do have future plans to convert this to PreMake

 #### Linux
 ```